Ginolux/zoov_project/gateway/README.md

   ```

-**Given a bike id, return the corresponding bike.**
+**Given a bike ID, return the corresponding bike.**
 * `http://127.0.0.1:8080\<id>`
 Depending on the bike status (ie. bike in use or not)

 GET /5b3429a54042be787bd6636
-Returns new trip id.
+Returns new trip ID.

 ```json
     New trip ID	"5b37bc08b07c1a0ac4cd1120"